VUzan-bio/RPA-CRISPR-model/README.md

+## RPA-CRISPR: Multiplex CRISPR Guide Design via Foundation Models

 A machine learning framework for automated multiplex CRISPR assay design that combines JEPA-based self-supervised pretraining with multi-objective guide optimization.
 Given genomic coordinates, the system generates candidate Cas12a guides, scores individual efficiency using a fine-tuned JEPA encoder, and optimizes guide combinations for pairwise compatibility and global multiplex quality.

 Validated on 13 MDR-TB resistance markers with mean predicted efficiency 0.51 and guide-guide compatibility 0.80, demonstrating that learned representations capture both cut efficiency and cross-reactivity risk.

 The pipeline is designed to accelerate diagnostic assay development by replacing manual heuristic design with data-driven multiplex optimization, achieving end-to-end automation from genome to validated guide panels.